rbaumbach/JumperCables/README.md

 If you'd like to customize this project for a project's use:

 - Fork the project
-- Edit the shells scripts to your liking
+- Edit the scripts to your liking

 ## Acknowledgements